zankplus/map-rotator/README.md

 ### Reading event layer map data

 The basic structure of the event layer data is simple: it's an array of objects as described under the _Reading different items_ heading.
 As events are objects, they aren't wholly different in structure from the map; the main differences are that the header of an event just contains the event's ID (the same Event ID displayed at the top of RM2K's event editor window) and that IDs of its data items mean different things than the IDs of the map's data items.
-These IDs (as many as I've discovered) are summarized below:
+These IDs are summarized below (with a little more detail available on [EasyRPG Wiki](https://wiki.easyrpg.org/development/data-structure-reference/lcfmapunit/map-event)):

 ```